apache/kylin/website/_posts/blog/2018-01-01-kylin-and-superset.md

 ## Challenge of Big Data

 In the big data era, all enterprises' face the growing demand and challenge of processing large volumes of data—workloads that traditional legacy systems can no longer satisfy.
-With the emergence of Artificial Intelligence (AI) and Internet-of-Things (IoT) technology, it has become mission critical for businesses to accelerate their pace of discovering valuable insights from their massive and ever-growing datasets.
+With the emergence of Artificial Intelligence (AI) and Internet-of-Things (IoT) technology, it has become mission-critical for businesses to accelerate their pace of discovering valuable insights from their massive and ever-growing datasets.
 Thus, large companies are constantly searching for a solution, often turning to open source technologies.
 We will introduce two open source technologies that, when combined together, can meet these pressing big data demands for large enterprises.

 ## Apache Kylin: a Leading OpenSource OLAP-on-Hadoop
 Modern organizations have had a long history of applying Online Analytical Processing (OLAP) technology to analyze data and uncover business insights.
 These insights help businesses make informed decisions and improve their service and product.
 With the emergence of the Hadoop ecosystem, OLAP has also embraced new technologies in the big data era.